thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 require a spring to operate at stress levels that would make it totally unsuitable for other, only slightly different applications.

-The REPORT commands present crucial information about the performance of a design in a specialized, compact format.
+The REPORT menu items present crucial information about the performance of a design in a specialized, compact format.

 In general, a finished design should not have significant remaining constraint violations.
-In particular, L_2 below L_SOLID in a compression spring is a sign of problems that need to be resolved.
+In particular, L\_2 below L\_SOLID in a compression spring is a sign of problems that need to be resolved.

 The force-deflection characteristics of a coil spring are approximately